Dr Stanley Lai, SC is the Head of the Firm’s Intellectual Property Practice and Co-Head of the Cybersecurity & Data Protection Practice.

 Stanley specialises in all forms of IP litigation and information technology disputes, and is also a commercial/chancery litigator.
 He maintains a strong advisory practice for IP/data management and cybersecurity, serving a broad spectrum of clients.
 He also represents clients in investigations that are undertaken by the Personal Data Protection Commission.
 In the biomedical and pharmaceutical sectors, Stanley has substantial experience in advising on healthcare and medical IP and regulatory issues concerning medicines, generics, patent linkage, bio-similars, medical devices, clinical trials, product recalls and product liability.

 Stanley is recognised as a leading individual in Chambers Asia-Pacific, The Legal 500 Asia Pacific and other leading legal publications.
 Chambers Asia-Pacific notes that he is “highly regarded as an IP litigator, with particular expertise in patent infringement cases in the biomedical sector”, and “is recognised as an industry leader in IP litigation and is lauded by clients for his deft handling of more sophisticated problems”.
+Clients interviewed by The Legal 500 also state that Stanley “always answers clients’ enquiries precisely and provides his excellent professional opinions in a timely manner.”
+Another client also stated that “If the knowledge of IP law is important to your case, then Dr Stanley Lai is the right lawyer for you, he is very senior and sincere.”
 World Trademark Review 1000 recognises Stanley as “an unstoppable force in high-stakes courtroom battles and a master of IT matters”.
 IAM Patent 1000 notes that Stanley is “one of the country’s most influential IP figures” and “regularly breaks new ground”, and is a “‘pioneer figure in Singapore litigation’, [he] knows what it takes to prevail in the toughest of pharmaceutical skirmishes”.
 Who’s Who Legal 100 has also “praised [Stanley] for his patents expertise and experience working with clients in the life sciences industry”.

 Stanley is currently the Chairman of the Intellectual Property Office of Singapore.
 He was awarded the Public Service Medal (Pingat Bakti Masyarakat) at the Singapore National Day Awards 2020.
 In 2021 Stanley was appointed the Commissioner of the Government Procurement Adjudication Tribunal.